logicuniverse/manifesto/README.md

 - **The Native Interpreter:** By integrating this engine as a lightweight dependency, legacy ecosystems can natively interpret **LogicIR**.
 This allows existing platforms to dynamically load and execute topologies, enabling incremental migration and the injection of deterministic logic into brownfield projects.

-This is the inherent compatibility and systemic power of a high-dimensional topology over a collapsed one-dimensional world.
+This is the inherent compatibility and expressive power of a high-dimensional topology over a collapsed one-dimensional world.

 **_We do not replace history; we provide it with a coordinate system._**